xinkjs/xink/docs/src/content/docs/xink/adapters.md

 > Notice we also use Vite plugins from Cloudflare and Deno.
 These allow your dev and preview servers to run in native environments.

+For Bun and Deno production deployments, a reverse proxy or managed load balancer should normally terminate TLS.
+Bind the application to a private interface and set `public_origin` to its external HTTPS origin.
+Cloudflare manages TLS for Workers automatically.

 ## Bun
 ```ts
 // vite.config.js